zaireali649/templates/llm-txt/CREATE_LLM_TXT.md

 ## File Placement

 **Option A: Keep as Shared Templates (Recommended)**
-1. Store these files in a central location: `~/templates/llm-txt/`
+1. Store these files in a central location: `~/templates/llms-txt/`
    - `LLM_TXT_STANDARDS.md`
    - `CREATE_LLM_TXT.md`
-   - `llm.txt.template`
+   - `llms.txt.template`
 2. Reference from any project without copying
 3. Just use `@` to reference the template location

 **Option B: Copy to Each Project**
 1. Copy `LLM_TXT_STANDARDS.md` to project root
 2. Copy `CREATE_LLM_TXT.md` to project root
-3. Optionally copy `llm.txt.template` as starting point
+3. Optionally copy `llms.txt.template` as starting point

 **Pro tip:** Keep templates in a shared folder you can reference across all projects via absolute path or symlink!

 ---

 **That's it!** No complex prompts to remember.
-Just tag the files and say "create llm.txt" or "do this".
+Just tag the files and say "create llms.txt" or "do this".